 - Holistic approach to preparing students for successful re-entry back to the U.S.

-Since our founding in 1997, CEA has maintained one simple philosophy: to provide high-quality international academic programs and services.
+CEA CAPA has maintained one simple philosophy: to provide high-quality international academic programs and services.
 This philosophy is woven into our fabric – it’s who we are and what we do.

 Make It Your Own